oscaram007/webforge/README.md

 Code that works but cannot be understood by anyone else has a serious problem: it cannot be maintained, improved, or safely changed without risk of breaking it.

 Good code reads almost like plain English.
-When something unusual is happening for a non-obvious reason, there is a note explaining *why* — not just *what*.
+When something unusual is happening for a non-obvious reason, there is a note explaining *why*, not just *what*.

 > 🏛️ **Library comparison:** This is the coding equivalent of clear signage.
 > Anyone who needs to find something can do so without having to ask